indrode/zsh-custom/README.md

 Set up an intro message or ascii art similar if you wish and call it `.settings/INTRO.setting`.
 This file will be displayed when starting a new session.

-## Dependencies

-My setup includes some gimmicks that require `figlet` which can be installed via `Fink`, a package manager for OS X. To install Fink, follow the [Fink instructions](http://www.finkproject.org/download/srcdist.php).
-Once Fink is installed and package description files and patches are installed, install `figlet`.

-	fink install figlet

 ## Available disk space

 Add a `.hd` file to the root of the repository, which will be gitignored and holds the hard drive grep string, i.e. a string that identifies the desired hard drive in a `df` command.
 This is used to determine the free space in the custom terminal prompt.